 Lincoln Park Zoo is one of the oldest zoos in the U.S. and was founded back in 1868, and now features over 1,100 animals within its gates.
 Whether you're obsessed with polar bears or curious about gorillas, you can see it all at this iconic Chicago zoo.

 Museum of Science and Industry

 There are tons of good places to visit in Chicago, and that includes an endless number of museums.
-Another one of our favorite museums is the Museum of Science and Industry, which was founded back in 1933 and is truly one of Chicago’s most impressive spots.
+Another one of our favorite museums is the Museum of Science and Industry in the Hyde Park neighborhood, which was founded back in 1933 and is truly one of Chicago's most impressive spots.

 What makes this museum so special is that it's not just for viewing.
 It has a hands-on exhibit that allows visitors to interact with the exhibits.
 Plus, it features both permanent and changing exhibits, so no matter how many times you stop in, you can see something new.